christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

         - Tiberius Julius Mithridates III (Italian Avatar: Emperor Caligula)
         - Tiberius Julius Cotys I. Italian Avatar: Emperor Claudius = Rhoemetalces II of Bosporus (Reigns are nearly perfectly co-terminus.
 Polemon Pythodoros (Julius Caesar/Asander) and Pythodorida of Pontus (Cleopatra/Dynamis) had a daughter Antonia Tryphaena.
 Her son was Rhoemetalces II whose reign coincided with emperor Claudius)

-  - Spouse/Consort 2: Through Julius Caesar/Asandar's Brogitarx alias: Amyntas of Galatia (The "Jesus ben Fabus" Avatar).
+  - Spouse/Consort 2: Through Julius Caesar/Asandar's Brogitarx alias:  Amyntas ("Amon-Tas".
+"Hidden
+Lord", linking to Amun-Ra - with "Amen"(tas) at the root) Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
+14).
+He ruled an empire that stretched from modern-day Turkey through India.
+His palace at Isauria refers to Isis (also known as Isa or Aset) who was the mother of Horus (Cleopatra identified herself with the Greco-Egyptian goddess Isis.
+So, her son would have been Isa, son of Isis.
+The son of Isis in mythology was Horus, and that is why Caesarion's iconography has a Horus falcon on it).
+Was this Caesarion's avatar and his pareents Julius Caesar/Asander and Cleopatra/Dynamis through regional avatars?

 - Child of Antony/Herod & Dynamis/Cleopatra:
   - Alexander (son of King Herod).
-Aliases: Alexander Helios, Juba II of Mauretania
+Aliases: Alexander Helios, Juba II of Mauretania.
+Also, Apollonius of Tyana?
     - Spouse: Cleopatra Selene II (twin sister)
     - Children:
       - Alexander (grandson of King Herod).
 Aliases: (King/Tetrarch) Ptolemy (Alexander) bar Menneus, Ptolemy of Mauretania (aka Joseph Panthera, the name for jesus's father in the Talmud; Panthera is a corruption of Cantheras, or Cleopatros.
 Also, Panthera = Ptolemy in Hebrew), Tiberius Julius Alexander Major, Alexander the Alabarch